 My 60-second commercial

 I’m an SEO expert and marketing consultant who helps companies like Time Doctor to grow their traffic, leads and revenue.
 I specialize in performance and inbound marketing, SEO, Google Ads, content marketing and also consult on web design, CRO, social media and email marketing.

 Do you want me to review your or your competitors’ business and website?
 Drop me an email at firstname.lastname@example.org

-To discover more about how I can help you and what it’s like working with me, check my SEO Growth Program today.
+To discover more about how I can help you and what it’s like working with me, check my SEO Growth Program and B2B SEO offerings today.
 You can also book a call to review your project and see if we might be a good fit for working together.